- 18 years of age or above

 Independent housing is not permitted on this program.
 There will be no exceptions.

 MealsStudents will have access to an equipped kitchen where students will cook for themselves.
-There a many food markets and affordable restaurants nearby.
+There are many food markets and affordable restaurants nearby.

 Costs and Funding